gokberkguner/Dart-Flutter-Adventure/README.md

 # Introduction to Dart and Flutter

+### WARNING: This repository has been created just for seeing my progress.

 Introduction to MaterialApp and Scaffold widgets, FloatingActionButton and material design rules, Container Widget and features, Alignment Class and Margin - Padding parameters, MainAxis, CrossAxis, Expanded Widget and Flex features.

 ![dart-flutter-basic-example](https://user-images.githubusercontent.com/76449375/106367110-63098080-6351-11eb-9c6c-a9e5a597d491.png)